-1. Host your website on a good hosting server
+1. Host your website on a fast hosting server

 Don't go for home servers or cheap hosting servers.
-Get a server which is fast, reliable and Joomla friendly.
-InMotion do a fantastic job on hosting Joomla! websites - and we host our website on them because we want it to be fast - and Google friendly.
+Get a server that is fast, reliable and Joomla friendly.
+InMotion does a fantastic job on hosting Joomla! websites - and we host our website on them because we want it to be fast - and Google friendly.

 2. Keyword, Keyphrase and Topic Research

-It's always difficult to find the right keywords to target.
+It's always difficult to find the right keywords.
 They are either very very competitive.
-Or they don't have any traffic.
+Or they don't have enough good quality traffic.
 How do you find the right middle ground?
 We can tell you how we find our good long tail keywords.
 It's saved us lots of time.
 And it helps us bring plenty of great traffic.

 Here's an excellent video about doing good keyword research from ahrefs